Celya History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 has some interesting entries too: William Sely in Oxfordshire; Egidius Sely in Norfolk; and John Sely in Gloucestershire.

-Important Dates for the Celya family
+Early History of the Celya family

 This web page shows only a small excerpt of our Celya research.
 Another 131 words (9 lines of text) covering the years 1618, 1621, 1760, 1602, 1668 and 1630 are included under the topic Early Celya History in all our PDF Extended History products and printed products wherever possible.